 One requirement that you may or may not need to comply with is the acquisition of a general business license.
-With this guide, we’ll cover which states have a general business license, so you can know whether or not you need to obtain one.

 Before we get started on which states have a general business license, we first need to cover what the license is.
 There are so many different licenses that could be called business licenses, but not all of them fit the description of a general business license.